nazarepiedady/rust-com-exemplos/src/hello.md

 # Hello World

-This is the source code of the traditional Hello World program.
+This is the source code of the traditional Hello World program:

 ```rust,editable
 // This is a comment, and is ignored by the compiler.